developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-data-sources.md

 TRUNCATE
 UPPER

-## Running Queries Directly on IBM Db2 Through Dremio[​](#running-queries-directly-on-ibm-db2-through-dremio "Direct link to Running Queries Directly on IBM Db2 Through Dremio")
+## Running Queries Directly on IBM Db2 Through Dremio

 Dremio users can run pass queries through Dremio to run on IBM Db2.
 Doing so can sometimes decrease query execution times.
 For more information, see [Querying Relational-Database Sources Directly](/current/help-support/advanced-topics/external-queries/).